Flank/flank-dashboard/metrics/web/docs/features/firestore_emulator_for_driver_tests/01_firestore_emulator_for_driver_tests.md

 > Detailed solution description to class/method level.

-As we want to use the Firebase emulator to run integration tests, we should add a parameter - `use-firestore-emulator`, that determines whether tests should use the production database or run the local emulator with a test data.
+As we want to use the Firestore emulator to run integration tests, we should add a parameter - `use-firestore-emulator`, that determines whether tests should use the production database or run the local emulator with a test data.

 Since the local emulator runs on a specific port we want to connect the application to that specific port via the `emulator-port` parameter.